 Thousands of people are injured in car accidents in the state of Florida every year.
 If you’re involved in a car accident, your ability to recover compensation for your injuries will hinge on whether or not you can prove fault.
 This is because the at-fault party may be responsible for compensating you for your medical expenses, lost wages, pain and suffering, and more.

-Proving fault is challenging, which is why it’s best to turn to a Tampa car accident attorney for help with your case.
+Proving fault is challenging, which is why it’s best to turn to a Tampa personal injury attorney for help with your case.
 But for now, it’s important to understand what needs to be done in order to prove liability and win the compensation you deserve.

 When Will You Need to Prove Fault In A Florida Car Accident Claim?

 Florida is a no-fault accident state, so you may wonder why it’s even necessary to prove fault for a car accident.

 Auto accident victims typically file a claim with their own personal injury protection (PIP) insurance policy first.
 But this policy will only cover so much, and victims who have suffered severe injuries will need additional compensation for their medical expenses, lost wages, and pain and suffering.

 If you have suffered a permanent injury or disfigurement as a result of the crash, you may be able to obtain additional compensation from the at-fault party’s insurance company once you have exhausted your PIP insurance coverage.

 But the at-fault party’s insurance company will not write you a check unless you are able to prove that their policyholder was truly at fault for the accident.
 That’s why proving fault is so important in these cases.